duhsyahrizal/domain-expiration-shell/README.md

 Domain Expiration Check Shell Script
 ====================================
-A simple shell script to display or notify the user via email about domain status and expiry date.
+A simple shell script to display or notify the user using telegram bot.

 Installation:
 -------------